-Advanced DCC Operation
+Advanced DCC Operation:

 This section of the manual provides more in-depth detail on how to set up and configure your MTH PS3.0-equipped engine using the NMRA-standard CV's as well as the manufacturer-specific CV's.
 It also explains some of the other F Functions not covered in the Basic DCC Operation section.
+Please refer to the CV Data Table on page 28.